-- 5 Insert the main switch key. - 5 Set the control lever in the Neutral position. - Raise the free accel lever a little (both of cold engine and warm engine). - ® Turn the main switch key to START position.
-Then, continuously push the key to operate the choke.
+- (5) Insert the main switch kev. - (6) Set the control lever in the Neutral position. - Do not raise the free accel lever when starting the engine. - Turn the main switch key to START position. - ® Release the key when the engine has started.